Download the fact sheet:

 What is harsh, unjust or unreasonable?

-- any unreasonable refusal by the employer to allow the employee to have a support person present to assist at any discussions relating to dismissal
+- if the employer didn’t allow the employee to have a support person present at any discussions about the dismissal, was that unreasonable

 - any other matters that the Fair Work Commission considers relevant.